 The CDL is licensed by the Department of Human Services and is accredited by the National Association for the Education of Young Children.
-The program offers planned learning activities that are developmentally appropriate; frequent and positive interactions between children and students; nutritious meals and snacks; regular communication with parents; positive guidance techniques that are used to manage the classroom, and to promote high selfesteem and self-control; high adult to child ratio; well trained and experienced staff and on-going, systematic program evaluation.
+The program offers planned learning activities that are developmentally appropriate; frequent and positive interactions between children and students; nutritious meals and snacks; regular communication with parents; positive guidance techniques; high adult-to-child ratio; (well trained and experienced) ECE degreed staff and on-going, systematic program evaluation.

-Subject to availability, families have an opportunity to select from a full day, year-round program; a full day, semester-calendar program; or a half-day, semester-calendar program.
+Subject to availability, families have an opportunity to enroll in a full day, yearround program.
 The Child Development Labs are open from 7:45 a.m. to 5:15 p.m.
 Monday through Friday.
 Children enrolled in the program range in age from six months through kindergarten age.